The Aurora Class

 Through partnerships with world-leading ammonia distributors, we are driving the industry towards a net zero future and creating demand for sustainable fuels to accelerate transition!

-Capable of carrying up to 9,100 CEUs, these multi-fuel-ready vessels are designed for future cargo.
-And for reducing the carbon footprint of our customer's value chain.
+Capable of carrying up to 9,100 CEUs, these multi-fuel-ready vessels are designed for future cargo and reduce the carbon footprint of our customers' value chains.

-Cutting carbon emissions per car transported by 58% from the current industry standard, the Auroras are the crown jewels of our ground-breaking green fleet renewal program.
+The Auroras cut carbon emissions per car transported by 58% compared to the current industry standard.
+They are the crown jewels of our ground-breaking green fleet renewal program.

 The Aurora Class is a monumental leap towards the 2040 net-zero emissions goal, which we are wholeheartedly committed to achieving.
 They represent the future of our company and the entire industry.
 With our Auroras, we are sailing for sustainability.

-We have 12 Aurora vessels on order - and the possibility of another four.
-All contracted with the Norwegian flag and DNV-class.
-The first Aurorawas delivered in August 2024, commencing commercial operations in August 2024.
+We have 12 Aurora vessels on order—and the possibility of another four.
+All are contracted with the Norwegian flag and DNV class.
+The first Aurora will be delivered in Q2 2024 and will commence commercial operations in August 2024.

 By the first half of 2027, all twelve Auroras will be delivered and in operation, equipped with engines primed to run on liquefied natural gas (LNG) and low-sulfur oil.
 These vessels can be converted to run on Ammonia.
 Notably, we have secured access to MAN's groundbreaking ammonia 2-stroke engines for installation on the vessels.